SmartSoftDev/GBashLib/README.md

 - Can print the values so that BASH takes them as variables.
 - Stores in yaml file so it is easy to read from any program language (there is a python library that supports all v features).
 - Key=values pairs can be grouped ("type" specifier in CLI).
-- Supports GPG encryption using multiple GPG keys (for keeping secrets, passwords, etc).
+- Supports GPG encryption using multiple GPG keys (for keeping secrets, passwords, etc.).

 ## `tpl` - simple key=value template for configuration generation

 - It can generate entire files, or it can generate/replace/delete only a portion of files
 - Can generate/replace multiple variables at once.
-- Can generate/replace multipe instances of the same template in same file (based on instance ID).
+- Can generate/replace multiple instances of the same template in same file (based on instance ID).

 ## `uidgen` - hash generation of files or text